 |Location:||Nutrien Western Event Centre and Northern Lights Arena|

-**Please note - the order of classes for Saturday, July 14 in the Nutrien Western Event Centre (3:30pm-6pm) for the show has been slightly adjusted - the Lord Sterling Cup (Class 28) will be the first class in the NWEC at 3:30 pm.
-The Lord Sterling Cup will be followed by class #27.
-Youth Costume Class and then #29.
-Youth Musical Chairs.
-The class numbers will not change. ~ May 29/18
+Saturday, July 14 - 3:30pm-6pm (Nutrien Western Event Centre).
+The order of classes for the show has been slightly adjusted - the Lord Sterling Cup (Class 28) will be the third class in the NWEC at approximately 4:00 pm.
+Youth Costume Class and Youth Musical Chairs will precede the Lord Sterling Cup.
+These class numbers will not change.

 **Reminder to exhibitors for 2018: Structures and Exhibit Booth Requirements

 - Decorative material, such as, but not limited to, drapes, theatre curtains, signs, banners, acoustical material, hay/straw, split bamboo, plastic cloth, plastic displays, canvas, cardboard, etc. shall be of non-flammable material, shall conform to CAN/ULC1-S109, “Flame Tests of Flame-Resistant Fabrics and Films”, or shall be treated and maintained in a flame retardant condition by means of a flame retardant solution to ensure that the material will pass the match flame test in NFPA2 705, “Field Flame Test for Textiles and Films.”
 Plastic cloth and certain other plastic materials, tar-paper, nylon, oilcloth, etc. cannot be rendered flame retardant and are prohibited.
 Any decorative material may be subject to testing.
 Materials in violation shall be immediately removed from the building.

 - Combustible materials that are 10mm (3/8 inch) or more in thickness or glass may be used without flame retardant treatment.
 Exception: Paper, cardboard or foam products.

 The full details of the guide HERE.